lxbarth/PuSHSubscriber/README.markdown

 ##Usage

-1) Create a PuSHSubscriber:
+1) Create a subscription:

-    $sub = PuSHSubscriber::instance('my_subs', 12, 'MySubscriptions', new Environment());
+    $sub = PuSHSubscriber::instance('my_subs', 12, 'MySubscription', new MyEnvironment());

-Note: The domain id 'my_subs' is merely for allowing multiple tiers in an application to use the PuSHSubscriber library.
+Note: The domain id 'my_subs' is merely for allowing multiple tiers in an application to use the PuSHSubscriber library simultaneously.
+MySubscription is an implementation of PuSHSubscriberSubscriptionInterface and MyEnvironment is an implementation of PuSHSubscriberEnvironmentInterface.

 2) Subscribe to a hub for notifications: